Skip to main content

 Macronutrients the Architects of Your Endocrine Response

 The three major macronutrients ∞ protein, fat, and carbohydrates ∞ are not just sources of calories; they are potent informational molecules that direct hormonal traffic.
-Their balance and quality are paramount for anyone undergoing support.
+Their balance and quality are paramount for anyone undergoing endocrine system support.

 • Protein is essential for manufacturing peptide hormones like those stimulated by Sermorelin or Ipamorelin.
 It is also required to build transport proteins, such as Sex Hormone-Binding Globulin (SHBG).
 While excessively high SHBG can limit free testosterone, healthy levels are necessary for proper hormone distribution.
 Adequate protein intake from clean sources ensures the body has the resources to build these vital components.